top of page

 Docker, S. (2016) The Detection of ‘Paired’ Male European Nightjars Caprimulgus europaeus Linnaeus, 1758 Using Unattended Acoustic Recording Devices: A Potential Census Tool, MSc Dissertation, Manchester Metropolitan University.

 Docker, S. (2014 & 2015) Three terabytes available for future research upon request.
-Contains a range of crepuscular and nocturnal sounds (biological, geophysical and anthropogenic).
+Contains a range of crepuscular and nocturnal sounds (biological, geophysical and anthropogenic) recorded in Nottinghamshire, United Kingdom.
 Known to include vocalisations of oscine passerines, European nightjar Caprimulgus europaeus, Common cuckoo Cuculus canorus, Eurasian woodcock Scolopax rusticola and Tawny owl Strix aluco.

 Nightjar Song